ShreyasDDDDD/FOS_Simulation/map.md

 It shows major cities in Vietnam impacted by remittance disruptions, as well as international locations tied to regulatory, financial, and investigative responses.

-> ⚠️ To customize the events, update the `_data/map.yml` file with your own locations and details.